 - Raise the awareness and profile of policy submissions through holding events, increasing publicity and marketing.

-If you are interested in contributing to future policy submissions, please email email@example.com, or watch out for the opportunities that will be posted to this website when they arise.
+If you are interested in contributing to future policy submissions, please contact Sophie Berton via email at firstname.lastname@example.org, or watch out for opportunities that will be posted via Facebook, email and on this website.